kriti-g/CS4550FinalProposal/README.md

 ##### Chore creation
 - Carol decides that the kitchen floor needs to be mopped every day.
-- She creates a new chore called "Mopping kitchen floor," with a desc "Thoroughly mop the kitchen floor using the swiffer," a rotation of 1 and a frequency of 1.
+- She creates a new chore called "Mopping kitchen floor," with a description "Thoroughly mop the kitchen floor using the Swiffer," a rotation of 1 and a frequency of 1.
 - She assigns the first rotation to Alice by adding her name during the creation process.
-- Upon hitting "Create" the chore is now visible to the entire group's on their main page.
+- Upon hitting "Create" the chore is now visible to the entire group on their main page.

 ##### Chore completion